Manganese Removal From The Drinking Water - Does the Berkey water filter remove Manganese?

 Water

-Manganese springs out naturally in a lot of surface water and groundwater sources.
-It also erodes in soils and these waters.
-But there is a sad truth.
-Many human activities are responsible for the manganese contamination in water in some areas.
+Manganese naturally occurs in many surface and groundwater sources.
+It also erodes soils and water.
+But there is a sad truth: Many human activities are responsible for manganese contamination of water in some areas.

 Soil